PJ-monweek/AES-Killer-development-version-/README.md

 * Burp Suite

 ### What it does
-* The IProxyListener decrypt requests and encrypt responses, and an IHttpListener than encrypt requests and decrypt responses.
+* The IProxyListener decrypts requests and encrypts responses, and an IHttpListener then encrypts requests and decrypts responses.
 * Burp sees the decrypted traffic, including Repeater, Intruder and Scanner, but the client/mobile app and server see the encrypted version.

 ### AES Support